March 25, 2025

 Comprehensive user journey mapping for automated robotics, detailing phases from pre-sales to after-sales.
 The visual workflow outlines key user roles—Technical Sales, Field Engineers, Operators, and Support—along with their tasks, current processes, and future improvements in layout planning, simulation, deployment, and operational monitoring.

 Since we already had great insights from previous versions of the arculus Fleet Manager and the market, we could quickly map the required functionality and the existing pain points.
 These shaped our first priorities, which we then refined further.
-Wireframes and prototypes helped validate hypotheses, leading to better concepts for users to achieve their goals at each step of the process (more on this in the next post).
+Wireframes and prototypes helped validate hypotheses, leading to better concepts for users to achieve their goals at each step of the process.
 This resulted in many cards highlighting the specific functionality required.

 As a last step, we further broke down the functionality by assigning it to the most relevant product development teams.
 This added structure and clarified ownership.